-Adopted by the 50th World Medical Assembly, Ottawa, Canada, October 1998 and amended by the 60th WMA General Assembly, New Delhi, India, October 2009
+Adopted by the 50th World Medical Assembly, Ottawa, Canada, October 1998 and amended by the 60th WMA General Assembly, New Delhi, India, October 2009 and by the 71st WMA General Assembly (online), Cordoba, Spain, October 2020

-Science has now proven that to reach their potential, children need to grow up in a place where they can thrive - spiritually, emotionally, mentally, physically and intellectually1.
-That place must have four fundamental elements:
+Science has now proven that to reach their potential, children need to grow up in an environment where they can thrive - spiritually, emotionally, mentally, physically and intellectually.
+That place must be characterized by four fundamental elements:

-- a safe and secure environment: - the opportunity for optimal growth and development; - health services when needed; and - monitoring & research for evidence-based continual improvement into the future2.
+- A healthy, safe and sustainable physical and emotional environment. - the opportunity for optimal growth and development; - adequate health services for healthy child development; and - monitoring and research for evidence-based continual improvement into the future

-Physicians know that the future of our world depends on our children: their education, their employability, their productivity, their innovation, and their love and care for one another and for this planet.
-Early childhood experiences strongly influence future development including basic learning, school success, economic participation, social citizenry, and health3.
-In most situations, parents and caregivers alone cannot provide strong nurturing environments without help from local, regional, national and international organizations1.
-Physicians therefore join with parents, and with world leaders to advocate for healthy children.
+Physicians know that the future of our world depends on our children.
+Early childhood experiences strongly influence future development, including basic learning, school success, economic participation, social citizenry, and health.
+In most situations, parents and caregivers are only able to provide nurturing environments with help from local, regional, national and international organizations.

-The principles of this Declaration apply to all children in the world from birth to 18 years of age, regardless of race, age, ethnicity, nationality, political affiliation, creed, language, gender, disease or disability, physical ability, mental ability, sexual orientation, cultural history, life experience or the social standing of the child or her/his parents or legal guardian.
+The principles of this Declaration apply to all children in the world from birth to 18 years of age, regardless of race, age, ethnicity, nationality, political affiliation, creed, language, gender, sex, disease or disability, physical ability, mental ability, sexual orientation, cultural history, life experience or the socioeconomic status of the child or her/his parents or legal guardian.
 In all countries of the world, regardless of resources, meeting these principles should be a priority for parents, communities and governments.
-The United Nations Con-vention on the Rights of Children (1989) sets out the wider rights of all children and young people, but those rights cannot exist without health.
+The United Nations Convention on the Rights of Children (1989) and National Children's rights Charters, set out the broader rights of all children and young people, but those rights cannot exist without health.
+Furthermore, the United Nations Sustainable and Development Goals, especially SDG3, SDG4, SDG5, and SDG6, apply directly to the health of children and the social determinants of health.
+Responsibility for giving effect to the principles herein lies with the government of the region where the child is primarily domiciled.